Like pineapple on pizza, spring in Lapland blends two unexpected elements together in an enticing way.

 While it might sound nonsensical at first, the frozen waterfall in Korouoma Canyon in Posio is a great way to put your muscles and skills to the test.
 Every year, the small streams that make up the waterfall freeze over to form a wall of icicles dozens of meters high.
 The only way to the top is with ice picks and a climbing rope.
 After the climb, take turns melting in the sauna and relaxing in the beds of snow by the lake.

 2. Ice-fishing on the Tornio River

 The mighty Tornio River is Europe’s last free-flowing major river.
 It freezes meters-deep every year in the heart of winter.
 From February to April, you can hear the echoes of snowmobiles and ice drills as fishermen pit their time and patience against the slow-moving whitefish and pike under the ice.
 Nestled in the border between Finland and Sweden, Pello is the perfect place to suit up and head to the frozen river for the day.

 3. Cross-country skiing in Pello

 With thousands–yes thousands–of kilometers of cross-country skiing paths, Lapland is truly made for skiing.
 And if you want to ski the same paths as Olympic gold medalist Eero Mäntyranta, you can’t do better than Pello.
-The municipality sits on the Arctic Circle and offers lighted and unlit ski trails from December until the snow melts away in May.
+The municipality sits on the Arctic Circle and offers both lit and unlit ski trails from December until the snow melts away in May.
 If you listen closely, you can practically hear the snow-capped trees cheering you on.

 5. Fatbiking on the western fells